What Are the Best Universities and Schools in Boston

 What You Should Know About the Educational System and Schools in Boston

-Depending on your needs, preferences, and financial possibilities, you can choose between public, pilot, charter, international, and private schools.
+This is one of the best cities to raise a family in the US, so depending on your needs, preferences, and financial possibilities, you can choose between public, pilot, charter, international, and private schools.
+That’s why if you are moving in together with your partner and planing kids, you can’t go wrong with settling in the metropolis.
 Here are some primary data about Boston’s educational system and schooling type:

 - There are 125 state institutions, serving more than 54,000 pupils

 - When it comes to private schooling, there are 25 top-rated institutions with 4,318 students

 - If you’re searching for higher education, the capital has 81 colleges and universities within 25 miles of the city’s downtown

 Boston Public Schools (BPS) is one of the most diverse school districts in the state – pupils come from 139 different countries, one in five learners has a disability, and half come from low-income families.
 BPS takes pride in the highest 4-year graduation rate in 2018 – 75.1 percent.
 Also, it offers full-day pre-kindergarten education for over 2,500 four-year-olds.
 It boasts Expanded Learning Time (ELT) as a crucial element for providing high-quality teaching for all students.
 These are only a few of many positive aspects that BPS features, and if you want to find out more information, visit their website.